But concerning brotherly love, you have no need that one write to you. For you yourselves are taught by God to love one another. 1 Thessalonians 4:9

 Bring on them the day of disaster,

 The Sabbath Renewed

-27 But if you will not listen to me and make the Sabbath day holy, and not carrying heavy burdens or entering the gates of Jerusalem on the Sabbath day, then I will kindle a fire in its gates, and it will devour the palaces of Jerusalem, and it will not be quenched.” ’ ”
+27 But if you will not listen to me and make the Sabbath day holy, by not carrying heavy burdens or entering the gates of Jerusalem on the Sabbath day, then I will kindle a fire in its gates, and it will devour the palaces of Jerusalem, and it will not be quenched.’ ”